sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/pure_docker.md

 <!-- GENERATE UPGRADE GUIDE ON RELEASE (release tooling uses this to add entries) -->

+## 3.37 -> 3.38

+TODO

+*How smooth was this upgrade process for you?
+You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.37).*

 ## 3.36 -> 3.37

 This release adds a new container that runs database migrations (`migrator`) independently of the frontend container.
 Confirm the environment variables on this new container match your database settings.
 [Read more about manual operation of the migrator](https://docs.sourcegraph.com/admin/how-to/manual_database_migrations)